-Ulaş, Çağdaş and Çetin, Müjdat Incorporation of a language model into a brain-computer interface-based speller through HMMs.
-In: IEEE International Conference on Acoustics, Speech, and Signal Processing, Vancouver, Canada (Submitted)
+Ulaş, Çağdaş and Çetin, Müjdat (2013) Incorporation of a language model into a brain computer interface based Speller through HMMs.
+In: IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP 2013), Vancouver, Canada

 Available Versions of this Item